 - Consider an application that has its code stored in a Git repository in GitLab.
 Developers push code changes every day, multiple times a day. - For every push to the repository, you can create a set of scripts to build and test your application automatically.
-These scripts help decrease the chances that you introduce error CODE ion.
-DEPLOY - This practice is known as Continuous Integration.
-Each change poucation, e acu to CIUP.
-CIIL guidelines, and code compliance standards you established branches, is built and tested automatically and continuously tests ensure the all tests, ur application.
+These scripts help decrease the chances that you introduce errors in your application. - This practice is known as Continuous Integration.
+Each change submitted to an application, even to development branches, is built and tested automatically and continuously.
+These tests ensure the changes pass all tests, guidelines, and code compliance standards you established for your application.